Colonel Tom Parker: Meeting Elvis Presley

-Parker immediately went to work to find a new label for Presley.
-Both Mercury Records and Columbia Records showed interest, although their initial offers were nowhere near the $40,000 requirement.
-RCA Victor, Hank Snow's current label, also showed an interest, but they were put off by the cost of the contract.
-However, RCA Victor producer Steve Sholes was convinced that Presley's style of music would be a huge hit with the right label, and he began talks with Parker.
-RCA made it clear it were unwilling to go above $25,000 for a practically unknown singer, but Parker persuaded them that Presley was no ordinary unknown singer.
+Parker immediately began to seek a new label for Presley.
+Both Mercury Records and Columbia Records showed interest.
+However, their initial offers were nowhere near the $40,000 requirement.
+RCA Victor, Hank Snow's current label, also showed an interest, although it was somewhat wary of the cost of the contract.
+However, RCA Victor producer Steve Sholes was convinced that Presley's style of music would be a massive hit if he signed with the right label, and he began talks with Parker.
+RCA made clear that it was unwilling to go above $25,000 for a practically unknown singer, but Parker persuaded them that Presley was no ordinary unknown singer.
 Around the same time, realizing the deal for Presley might fall through due to the cost of the contract, Parker attempted to sell Tommy Sands to RCA.
 He suggested to Sholes that Sands could record material similar to Presley's style.
 Remembering his previous experience with Sands, Sholes dismissed Sands as a viable replacement for Presley.

 In November, Parker and Snow persuaded RCA to buy Presley out from Sun for $40,000, and on November 21, Presley's contract was officially transferred from Sun Records to RCA Victor.
-Snow attended the signing, thinking that Elvis had signed a management contract with Jamboree Attractions, which he owned with Parker.
-However, that was not the case since Elvis was still under contract to Bob Neal.
-The document that was signed on November 21 pertained to the record label transfer.
-In return for a larger financial stake in the deal, Neal agreed not to renew his management contract with Presley after it expired in March 1956, allowing Parker the opportunity to claim the job for himself.
+Snow attended the signing, thinking Elvis had signed a management contract with Jamboree Attractions, which he owned with Parker.
+However, that was not the case since Elvis was still under contract with Bob Neal.
+The document signed on November 21 pertained to the record label transfer.
+In return for a more significant financial stake in the deal, Neal agreed not to renew his management contract with Presley after it expired in March 1956, allowing Parker the opportunity to claim the job for himself.